 Importantly, the South Carolina Code of Laws §56-5-2950 states that all licensed drivers are implied to have consented to blood alcohol testing if a police officer requests it.
 While drivers can still refuse to test, it could lead to an automatic 90-day or 180-day license suspension, depending on whether they have been convicted of or had their license suspended for a DUI within the previous ten years.

-Different Degrees of Charges and Penalties in Beaufort
+Degrees of DUI Charges and Penalties in Beaufort

 Under S.C.
 Code §56-5-2940, anyone convicted of driving under the influence who has no prior record of DUI may be sentenced with a $400 fine, imprisonment for anywhere from 48 hours to 30 days, and a six-month suspension of their driver’s license.
 Subsequent offenses increase the penalties a defendant can face, including a maximum of a one to a five-year prison sentence and permanent loss of license for anyone convicted of DUI four or more times.